 And besides waterfowl there was great store of wild turkeys,

-of which they took many, besides venison, etc. Besides they
+of which they took many, besides venison, etc. Besides they had

-England, which were not feigned but true reports.
+were not feigned but true reports.

 "When I look into your eyes I can see a love restrained